JaredKeithAveritt/Semiconductor_lectures/Outline.md

 - Open floor for questions and discussion.
 - Provide additional resources for further reading and learning.

+---

-# eighth lecture, "Career Paths and Opportunities in the Semiconductor Sector,"
+# Eighth lecture, Career Paths and Opportunities in the Semiconductor Sector

 ### Slide 1: Introduction
 - Title: Career Paths and Opportunities in the Semiconductor Sector